 They are hoping you’ll not have seen the polls and the data–and they’re especially hoping you don’t use logic or reason.
 If voters begin to use their power and VOTE OUT politicians who have been bought and paid for, they’ll lose all their power and influence.

 Hold them to account with your vote.
-If you support legalization, I urge you to vote for people over party.
+If you support legalization, then donate to the candidates who will fight for it.